centrica-engineering/nucleus-docs/docs/components/ns-landmark.md

 * Shorter and simpler words tend to work better in the heading
 * The recommended copy length is between 1 and 5 words for the Subheading
-* Having cta's that skip the rest of the page to go into a journey or next action is considered bad practise, as users will more likely drop out.
-This is because users believe the next step is to click the cta, rather than reading the page to get a better understanding of how they should proceed.
+* If the purpose of the page is to understand more about a product or service, then it is considered bad practice to to include a CTA within the landmark, as users are likely to drop out.
+This is because users believe the next step is to click the CTA, rather than reading the page to get a better understanding of how they should proceed.

 ## Image